tzi/socle.css/README.md

 A CSS reset optimized for BEM (or any modular) styles.

-socle.css combines the behaviour of a CSS boilerplate and [Eric Meyer's Reset CSS](http://meyerweb.com/eric/tools/css/reset/)
+socle.css combines the behaviour of a CSS boilerplate and Eric Meyer's [Reset CSS](http://meyerweb.com/eric/tools/css/reset/) :

- * Nice and cross-browser styles for default elements (*work in progress*)
+ * Nice and cross-browser styles for default elements
  * Reset styles for any element with a class attribute